naderchehab/fourinarow-bot/README.md

 - The training phase (offline)
 - The competing phase (online)

 The training phase works by making the bot play the game repeatedly against itself.
 During this process, it builds a tree of states, discerning desirable states from undesirable ones.
-Once the training phase is complete, we save the result to disk and use it for competing.
+Once the training phase is complete, we save the result to disk and use it for competing against other bots (or puny humans).

 ## Setup